mjsulik/RepData_PeerAssessment1/Peer Assignment 1.md

 * The histograms show relatively normal distribution of daily walking.
 However, there are a couple of very low values (even after imputing the missing data).
 It's possible that those days the person forgot to wear the monitor or there was a technical problem, but without additional information we can't know what really happened.
 * On average, this person takes over 10,000 steps per day.
 According to http://www.thewalkingsite.com/10000steps.html, that's a lot: approximately 5 miles!
 * This person's walking peaks at 8:35 AM.
 There are a few other small spikes in walking around 12-1 PM and in the early evening, but the morning peak is more than twice as large as any other 5-minute interval.
 * Relative to weekends, there is a spike in walking during early morning and morning commute hours (6-9) on weekdays.
-This is offset by more walking during the rest of the workday (10-5) on weekends relative to weekdays.
+This is offset by more walking from 9 AM to 5 PM on weekends relative to weekdays.